kahkaar/photos-hare/README.md

 # Photos Hare

-`/ˈfəʊtəʊz heə/` is an image sharing web-application created as the course project for [Tietokannat ja web-ohjelmointi `TKT20019`](https://studies.helsinki.fi/kurssit/opintojakso/otm-f15d8b61-6e3e-47d2-8191-43a92d7d8607/TKT20019?cpId=hy-lv-76)
+`/ˈfəʊtəʊz heə/` is an image sharing web-application created as the course project for [Tietokannat ja web-ohjelmointi `TKT20019`](https://studies.helsinki.fi/kurssit/opintojakso/otm-f15d8b61-6e3e-47d2-8191-43a92d7d8607/TKT20019?cpId=hy-lv-76) where users can post images, like posts, comment on posts and like the comments on posts.

 ## Table of Contents